 Read more about student fares in public transport and other student benefits.
 Please note that a valid student card is required to get the discount.

-During the first two weeks of the academic year, you can easily recognise all staff by a pink logo.
+During the first week of the academic year, you can easily recognise all staff by a pink logo.
 They are there to help and support you with any study related issues.
 The ASK ME! campaign welcomes new students to the university community and makes it easier to ask for help.

 For the rest of the year, you can turn to the student service points on each campus.
 They provide services for all students at the University of Helsinki the whole year around.
 Find the contact details for the student service points.